Romulosanttos/checksum-node/readme.md

 #### sums.compress(stream:Stream)

-Will compress a stream using gzip and store in a temporary location.
+Will compress a stream using gzip and store in a temporary file.

 ## License